-There are also various forms of honey, including liquid, comb, cut-comb, solid (granulated or crystallized), and chunk.
+There are also various forms of honey, including liquid, comb, cut comb, solid (granulated or crystallized), and chunk.

-Granulated or "sugared" honey is partially or wholly solidified honey crystals.
+- Granulated or "sugared" honey is partially or wholly solidified honey crystals.

-Creamed honey adds finely crystallized honey to liquid honey and has a smooth texture.
+- Creamed honey adds finely crystallized honey to liquid honey and has a smooth texture.

-Comb honey includes the honey and comb as stored by the bees and can be served as is or cut into chunks.
+- Comb honey includes the honey and comb as stored by the bees and can be served as is or cut into chunks.

-Cut-comb is small chunks of sealed comb honey which is normally sold in pieces about four inches long and 1-1/2 inches wide, wrapped in cellophane.
+- Cut-comb is small chunks of sealed comb honey which is normally sold in pieces about four inches long and 1-1/2 inches wide, wrapped in cellophane.

-Chunk honey is pieces of comb honey placed into containers and covered with liquid honey.
+- Chunk honey is pieces of comb honey placed into containers and covered with liquid honey.